atooma/doc-resonance-sdk/docs/source/activity.rst

 The activity recognition task involves mapping time-series sensor data to a single physical user activity [Weiss2012]_.
 The sensors used to perform this task are: accelerometers and gyroscopes.
 To achieve this task a number of signal processing algorithm and classification algorithms from the area of Machine Learning are used for example: Naive Bayes, Decision Tree, K-Nearest Neighbor and Support Vector Machine classifiers [Anjum2013]_.

+Google's API implement those methods in order to identify what type of activity is the user doing in a specific moment, categorizing them as: IN_VEHICLE, ON_BICYCLE, ON_FOOT, RUNNING, STILL, TILTING, UNKNOWN, WALKING.
+To improve the results we developed a system using filters and machine leraning; this system allows us to determine very precisely the activities carried on by the user, with confidence factor from 70% to 100%.

 Monitoring Events
 ---------------------------------------